-Nursing Mothers: The use of IMURAN in nursing mothers is not recommended.
-Azathioprine or its metabolites are transferred at low levels, both transplacentally and in breast milk.17, 18, 19 Because of the potential for tumorigenicity shown for azathioprine, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother.
+The use of IMURAN in nursing mothers is not recommended.
+Azathioprine or its metabolites are transferred at low levels, both transplacentally and in breast milk.17,18,19 Because of the potential for tumorigenicity shown for azathioprine, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother.

 Safety and efficacy of azathioprine in pediatric patients have not been established.

 2. Weinshilboum R. Thiopurine pharmacogenetics: clinical and molecular studies of thiopurine methyltransferase.
 Drug Metab Dispos.
 2001;29:601-605.

 3. McLeod HL, Siva C. The thiopurine S-methyltransferase gene locus --implications for clinical pharmacogenomics.
 Pharmacogenomics.
 2002;3:89-98.

 4. Anstey A, Lennard L, Mayou SC, et al. Pancytopenia related to azathioprine – an enzyme deficiency caused by a common genetic polymorphism: a review.
 JR Soc Med.
 1992; 85:752-756.